jquery/learn.jquery.com/page/jquery-mobile.md

 ---
-title: Getting started with jQuery Mobile
+title: jQuery Mobile
-level: beginner
 ---

 jQuery Mobile provides a set of touch-friendly UI widgets and an AJAX-powered navigation system to support animated page transitions.
-Building your first jQuery Mobile page is easy.